-Getting the best out of EdPlace means keeping an eye on how your child is doing - luckily, we make this very easy!
+Getting the most out of using EdPlace means keeping an eye on how your child is doing - luckily, we make this very easy!
 You’ll want to know where your child is doing well and where they’re struggling.
-For more information on reviewing detailed EdPlace data and analytics please click here, otherwise read on to find out more about general monitoring of progress.
+For more information on reviewing detailed EdPlace data and analytics please click here, otherwise read on to find out more about general, everyday monitoring of progress.

 The vast majority of our activities are automatically marked by our system, as they are either correct or incorrect.
 In these cases, results will show immediately to both yourself and your child.